Training a force field for proteins and small molecules from scratch: Results

 \subsubsection{Small molecule benchmark}

 First, we assessed Garnet on held out portions of the SPICE DFT dataset used for training as shown in Table~\ref{tab:dft_comparison}.
 The error for both forces and potential energy differences is lower than Espaloma and much lower than OpenFF 2.2.1 \cite{Boothroyd2023} across different subsets of the SPICE dataset.
-As expected, the error is still much higher than MACE-OFF23 \cite{Kovacs2025}, a slower machine learning interatomic potential (MLIP).
+As expected, the error is still much higher than MACE-OFF23 \cite{Kovacs2025}, a slower MLIP.

 Encouraged by this, we measured how well Garnet was able to minimise the conformations of small molecules in the OpenFF Industry Benchmark dataset \cite{Horton2025}.
 This dataset contains thousands of QM-minimised small molecules, each represented by several conformations.
 In general, our results are competitive with Espaloma and outperform OpenFF (Figure~\ref{fig:violin_smallmols}).
 All four methods show distributions that are clearly skewed towards lower values, with long, thin, tails extending towards higher deviations.
 This indicates that the vast majority of the structures are properly captured.